gijit/gi/README.md

 This was a problem because cdata are boxed, so equality comparison on ints was comparing their addresses.
-Now we translate all Go integer map keys to strings in Lua, which makes key lookup for an Go integer key work by value comparison, as is expected in Go.
+Now we translate all Go integer map keys to strings in Lua, which makes key lookup for a Go integer key work as expected.

 2018 Jan 23 update
 ------